Codes, Cubes, and Graphical Designs: Introduction to Graphical Designs

 \subsection{Graphical Designs}

 The graphical design problem is an extension of spherical quadrature to functions on graphs, first introduced by Steinerberger in \cite{graphdesigns}.
-Let $G = (V,E)$ be a graph with vertex set $V$ and edge set $E$, and consider a class of functions $\phi_k: V\to \RR$ which are ``smooth" with respect to the geometry of $G$, a notion which we will make precise shortly.
-A quadrature rule on $G$ is a subset $W\subset V$ and a set of weights $\{a_w\}_{w\in W}$ such that for each $\phi_k,$
+This notion of graphical design is distinct from the graphical designs in design theory (see \cite[p.
+222]{Stinson}).
+Let $G = (V,E)$ be a graph with vertex set $V= [n] := \{1,\ldots, n\}$ and edge set $E$, and consider a class of functions $\phi_i: V\to \RR$ which are ``smooth" with respect to the geometry of $G$, a notion which we will make precise shortly.
+A quadrature rule on $G$ is a subset $W\subset V$ and a set of weights $\{\a_w\}_{w\in W}$ such that for each $\phi_i,$

-In this paper, we only consider equal weights; we would like that for each $\phi_k,$ To mirror quadrature on the sphere, we look to the eigenfunctions, which are eigenvectors, of the discrete Laplace operator of $G$ for our class of smooth functions.
+In this paper, we only consider equal weights; we would like that for each $\phi_i,$

+To mirror quadrature on the sphere, we use eigenvectors of the discrete Laplacian of $G=(V,E)$ as the class of smooth functions.
+We define the Laplacian as

+The adjacency matrix $A$ is defined by $A_{ij} = 1$ if $ij\in E$ and 0 otherwise, $D$ is the diagonal matrix with $D_{ii} = \deg(v_i)$, and $I$ is the $n \times n$ identity matrix.
 In the smooth case, Taylor expansion shows that the Laplace-Beltrami operator is essentially the average value in a neighborhood of a point.
-In a graph, the notion of neighbor is perfectly well-defined, which allows us to propose an averaging operator for functions on graphs analogous to the Laplace-Beltrami operator:
+This graph Laplacian analogously captures averaging over the neighborhood of a vertex.

-The adjacency matrix $A$ is defined by $A_{ij} = 1$ if $ij\in E$ and 0 otherwise, $D$ is a diagonal matrix with $D_{ii} = \deg(v_i)$, and $I$ is the $|V| \times |V|$ identity matrix.
-If we define graphical designs using eigenvectors as the class of smooth functions, then the definition is dependent on the choice of Laplacian.
-Other common Laplacians include $D-A$, and the normalized Laplacian, $I - D^{-1/2}A D^{-1/2}$.
+The definition of a graphical design is dependent on the choice of Laplacian.
+Other common graph Laplacians include $D-A$ and the normalized Laplacian $I - D^{-1/2}A D^{-1/2}$.
 We refer the reader to \cite{ChungSpectral} for more on the various graph Laplacians.
-We focus on regular graphs where these notions of Laplacian coincide; if $G = (V,E)$ is $d$-regular, then
+We focus on regular graphs where these notions of Laplacian coincide; if $G = (V,E)$ is $\d$-regular, then